Swift, Python, JavaScript, and Go

 Get notified about new releases and updates.

-Download Notepad.exe and run something small today.
+Download Notepad.exe and run something today.

 Also available with brew install notepadexe